TheAntiCarCollective/pedestrian/README.md

 Pedestrian uses [docker-compose](https://docs.docker.com/compose/) and [Flyway](https://flywaydb.org/) to make development as easy as possible.
 Flyway is installed automatically with this project's docker-compose setup; so only docker-compose is required to be installed.

-Once environment variables are set then running the bot locally is as easy as `docker-compose up -d`, `npm install`, `npm run build`, `npm run start`.
+Once environment variables are set then running the bot locally is as easy as `npm install`, `npm run build`, `npm run services`, `npm run start`.

 ### Environment Variables